Scott Howson: Post-playing career

 Howson holds a bachelor's degree from York University and is a graduate of York's Osgoode Hall Law School.
 After retiring from playing, he practiced law before joining the Edmonton Oilers organization in 1994 as general manager of their AHL affiliates, the Cape Breton Oilers and later the Hamilton Bulldogs.
 When Glen Sather left the Oilers for the New York Rangers and the Oilers hired Kevin Lowe, Lowe immediately promoted Howson to the Oilers where he served as assistant general manager from 2002 to 2007.
 Howson's AHL clubs reached the Calder Cup Finals in 1997 and 2003, and he served on the AHL's board of governors.

 On June 15, 2007, Howson was named general manager of the Columbus Blue Jackets, and he guided the franchise to its first Stanley Cup Playoff appearance in 2009.
 He was relieved of his duties on February 12, 2013.

 On March 12, 2013, Howson was hired by the Edmonton Oilers as a professional scout.
 On April 15, 2013, the Oilers named him the senior vice president of hockey operations.
 When Peter Chiarelli was hired as the Oilers' general manager in 2015, Howson's role was changed to vice president of player personnel.

+AHL Presidency

-On February 14, 2020, Howson was elected president and chief executive officer of the American Hockey League, effective July 1, 2020.
+On February 14, 2020, Howson was elected president and chief executive officer of the American Hockey League, the 10th person to hold that office.
+He officially succeeded Dave Andrews on July 1, 2020.

+Howson guided the AHL through the COVID-19 pandemic, which included a shortened 2020-21 season that was modified due to health and safety protocols.
+He later oversaw the addition of the Coachella Valley Firebirds, the league's 32nd franchise; expanded the Calder Cup Playoff field to 23 teams; and implemented a unified 72-game schedule in the regular season.
+Howson has also actively advocated for diversity and inclusion, most notably with the addition in 2021 of 10 women to the AHL’s roster of referees and linespeople for the first time.